The digital nomad lifestyle is getting popular, and many countries are embracing it by offering digital nomad visas.

 Portugal is a land of eye-catching sights.
 Lisbon, Porto, and the Algarve beach add to the charm and leisure of the land — you’d know what we are talking about when you experience it there or have been there.

-Portugal offers a ‘Residency visa for independent work purposes or entrepreneurs’, valid for 12 months.
+Portugal’s digital nomad visa (or Temporary Stay Visa) valid for 12 months.
 But it can renew for up to 5 years.
 And after completing these five years, you can choose permanent residency here or go with the previous visa requirements.

 9. Spain